How to Bet on The Masters in HI | Hawaii Sports Betting Guide

 In Hawaii, sports betting is considered a longshot but golf fans can still place bets on the Masters with the top online sportsbooks.

-Scottie Scheffler currently has a two-stroke lead at The Masters and will be looking to put on the green jacket for the first time.
+Scottie Scheffler currently has a three-stroke lead at The Masters and will be looking to put on the green jacket for the first time.

 Tied for 20th, Tiger Woods looks like he’s going to make the cut and play at Augusta National over the weekend.
 As long as Woods remains in contention, it will be hard to count him out on Sunday.